 A variety of airlines serving PTI airport provide frequent direct and connecting flights to the nation’s top destinations at competitive fares.

 Need a ride to the airport?
-The least expensive way to PTI is taking a HEAT or GTA bus to The Depot (fare-free) and then taking a PART Bus to the Regional Hub ($1.50 for students with ID).
+The least expensive way to PTI is taking a GTA bus to The Depot (fare-free) and then taking a PART Bus to the Regional Hub ($1.50 for students with ID).
 From the PART Hub, take a PART Airport Shuttle to PTI (free).

 Transit Tips

 • Know where you are going and where to catch the bus throughout your adventure.
 The UNCG transit hub is located behind the library tower near the Walker Avenue circle.
-Spartan Chariot, HEAT and PART buses stop at the Walker Avenue transit hub.
+Spartan Chariot and PART buses stop at the Walker Avenue transit hub.
 Additional bus stops are listed on each bus route schedule.

 • Know when you need to get there and plan your time carefully.
 Arrive early to the bus stop and allow extra time for connections, transfers, and walking.